Contribution of spanwise and cross-span vortices to the lift generation of low-aspect-ratio wings: Insights from force partitioning: Results

-As we move downstream into the wake, figure \ref{fig:vif_x_q_rect}(a) indicates a large drop in the magnitude of positive lift induced by spanwise vortex cores ($Q>0$), accompanied by a smaller change in the magnitude of negative lift due to spanwise strain-dominated ($Q<0$) regions.
-The combined effect of this disparity between these strain and rotation-dominated regions is the production of net negative lift in the wake due to spanwise oriented vorticity.
-On the other hand, figure \ref{fig:vif_x_q_rect}(b) shows the opposite behaviour for flow structures containing cross-span oriented vorticity in the wake.
-There is a large increase in the magnitude of positive lift induced by cross-spanwise vortex cores ($Q>0$) two chord-lengths downstream of the wing, and a smaller increase in the magnitude of negative lift due to cross-spanwise straining ($Q<0$) regions.
-The net effect of this is positive lift induced in the wake by cross spanwise oriented vorticity.
-Therefore we see that the vortex cores and strain-dominated regions associated with spanwise and cross-spanwise oriented vorticity behave very differently as we move into the wake -- resulting in negative lift induced by spanwise vorticity and positive lift induced by cross-span vorticity in the wake.
+The right panel of figure \ref{fig:vif_x_q_rect} shows a behaviour for flow structures containing cross-spanwise oriented vorticity in the wake that is opposite to that of the spanwise oriented structures.
+For all four cases, there is a large increase in the magnitude of positive lift induced by cross-spanwise vortex cores ($Q>0$), and this positive lift peaks two chord-lengths downstream of the wing.
+There is meanwhile a smaller increase in the magnitude of negative lift due to cross-spanwise straining ($Q<0$) regions.
+It is interesting to note the similarity in trends between the two pairs of cases with the same angle-of-attack, i.e. the cases with $\alpha=15^{\circ}$ in figures \ref{fig:vif_x_q_rect}(b) and \ref{fig:vif_x_q_rect}(f), as well as the cases with $\alpha=25^{\circ}$ in figures \ref{fig:vif_x_q_rect}(d) and \ref{fig:vif_x_q_rect}(h).
+This is reflective of the similarity in vortex dynamics discussed earlier and seen in figure \ref{fig:vif_rect}.
+The net effect of the larger increase in lift induced by cross-spanwise oriented vortex cores compared to strain-dominated regions is positive lift induced in the wake by cross-spanwise oriented vorticity.
+Therefore, we see for all four cases analyzed that the vortex cores and strain-dominated regions associated with spanwise and cross-spanwise oriented vorticity behave very differently as we move into the wake -- resulting in negative lift induced by spanwise vorticity and positive lift induced by cross-span vorticity in the wake.

 It is important to note here that the trends in lift induced by the rotation and strain-dominated regions of spanwise and cross-span vorticity shown in figure \ref{fig:vif_x_q_rect} can in fact be used as a proxy to analyze the relative strength of the four vorticity components (i.e. rotation and strain-dominated regions for spanwise and cross-span vorticity).
 This is clear by noting that $\fpmvif \sim \int_{V_f} Q \, \phi_i \, dV$ and $\phi_i$ is the same for spanwise and cross-span vorticity components within each integration volume.
 Therefore, the different rates of increase/decrease in the lift induced by vortex cores and their associated strain-dominated regions highlights some important flow physics that affects the balance of these vorticity components in the wake.